 On the way, you can stop to try the variety of things to do in Flam and Aurland, try dog sledding in Geilo and skiing in Hemsedal.
 If you want, you can finish the trip in the Norwegian’s capital.
 There’s plenty to do in Oslo in winter, too!
+And in the link, you can find affordable Oslo hotels.
 The Oslo to Bergen train in winter (or the other way round) is a great way to explore the snowy landscape from the comfort of the heated carriage.

 # For a real Norwegian and Bergen winter activity go for a ski or sledge trip